Community of Christ: Concept of Zion

 The concept of Zion in the Community of Christ relates to a theology of the "kingdom of God".
 As a doctrine, it is therefore closely founded upon the kingdom parables of Jesus as recorded in the four gospels.
 Based on references in the Bible to Mt.
 Zion or simply Zion, it was initially regarded as a city, sometimes called the New Jerusalem.
 Prior to 1920, most members of the RLDS Church identified Independence, Missouri, as Zion or the New Jerusalem.
 As New Testament understandings of basileia, as the realm or the domain of God, have gradually taken root among members of the denomination, Zion is now understood more as a cause, as a way of living or as a state of existence, and is usually not regarded as having its foundation in a specific place.
 Officially, the denomination states that "[t]he 'cause of Zion' expresses our commitment to pursuing God's kingdom through the establishment of Christ-centered communities in families, congregations, neighborhoods, cities, and throughout the world."
 While the Concept of Zion is rarely associated with the Jewish concept of Zionism, some members of the RLDS Church from Maine, intrigued by the doctrine of Zion, established a refugee center near Tel Aviv during the initial return of the Jewish diaspora to Israel in the early 1900s.

-"All are called"

-The Community of Christ commonly attests that "all are called according to the gifts of God unto them" (D&C 119:8b).
-Published statements of belief proclaim that "[a]ll men, women, youth, and children are given gifts and abilities to enhance life and to become involved in Christ's mission.
-Some are called to fulfill a particular responsibility as ordained ministers (priesthood) in the church.
-The church provides for a wide range of priesthood ministries through the calling and ordination of both men and women."